 Pebble Plant

 Pebble plants (Lithops) are also commonly referred to as living stone plants.
+As houseplants go, they're pretty weird.
 It's easy to see how this small and strange succulent gets its nickname just by looking at it.
 It does, in fact, look like a pebble or a stone - that's what makes it such a cool houseplants.
 It's easy to care for - and that's a good thing.
 After all, chances are good that a high-maintenance plant that looks like an inanimate object wouldn't appeal to even the most dedicated plant parents.

 Prayer Plant